ZeroCSIS/jismesh_v2/README.md

 A fork of hni14/jismesh, updated to return relative latitude/longitude position (multipliers) along with the mesh code from the to_meshcode function.
+Version 2.1.1, note that this is an unofficial implementation.
 Here is an example case of usage:

 ```